Zettt/km-markdown-library/README.md

 	> Using backticks, e.g. `echo $HOME`, will cause …. ([Source](http://example.com))

+# Header #

+Creates a header out of selected text.
+Select text, execute macro, enter number of \# you want to have inserted.

 # Indent/Outdent Text #

 Based on [Brett Terpstra's OS X Services](http://brettterpstra.com/project/markdown-service-tools/ "Brett Terpstra's OS X Services"), these two macros indent and outdent text using the clipboard.
 (The clipboard entries created will be deleted afterwards, thus leaving everything in its "clean" state.)